yoyogias/botframework-sdk/specs/botframework-activity/botframework-activity.md

 #### Semantic action entities

 The `entities` field contains entities associated with this action.
-The value of the `entities` field is a complex object; the keys of this object are entity names and the values of each key is the corresponding entity value.
-The types of each value are defined by the enclosing action.
+The value of the `entities` field is a complex object; the keys of this object are entity names and the values of each key is the corresponding entity values of type [entity](#Entity).
+The meaning of each entity is defined by the enclosing action and the entity name.

 `A7740`: Unless otherwise specified, senders MAY omit some or all entities associated with an action definition.

-`A7741`: Senders SHOULD preserve the order of entities as defined for the action, even if entities early in the list are omitted.

 `A7742`: Senders MAY add entities with unknown keys if they have special knowledge that the bot supports them.
-These extended entities MUST be added after entities defined for the action.

-`A7743`: Senders SHOULD only send complex objects as entity values.
-They SHOULD NOT send primitives or arrays.
+Actions support dynamic typing.
+An implementer of an action expresses a list of types it prefers, and callers of that action can match the desired types with known entities of varying fidelity.
+For example, assume an action prefers to receive a destination in the form of a *city* entity.
+The caller may not have a city available, but is able to supply either a *string* or *geocoordinates* based on what it was able to extract from the conversation.
+The caller can examine the action's preferred types and send the *string* or *geocoordinates* if the action can handle it.

+`A7744`: Senders MAY send downgraded entities in accordance with the rules outlined in the action definition.

+Entities sent within the semantic action have a specific meaning, defined by their name.
+For example, an action may be named `findRoute` with entities named `source` and `destination`.
+Sometimes, additional entities are available that do not fit a specific meaning within the action.
+The root [`entities`](#Entities) array is a suitable location to transmit these entities.

+`A7745`: Senders MAY send entities not listed in the action definition in the [`entities`](#Entities) array in the activity root.
+Senders SHOULD NOT send these entities in the semnatic action.

 ## References